 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct two to three weeks out and request a specific cabin given unit variability.
 Skip if midday heat is an issue; some rooms run hot under solar constraints.